Site last updated 31/05/2020

-I'm receiving more and more review requests from artists (or, more likely, their management/record companies) who clearly haven't actually looked at the site.
+I'm receiving more and more review requests from artists (or, as often or not, their management/record companies) who clearly haven't actually looked at the site.

 Planet Mellotron only reviews albums containing Mellotron, as becomes blindingly obvious after an even cursory glance at the reviews section.

 Thank you in advance.

 OK, what's it all about?
 After seeing a couple of lists of 'albums containing Mellotron', I thought I'd try to bring the idea up to date, and have a really concerted effort at listing everything.
 Madness.
 Utter madness.
 If you knew the number of hours I've spent in record shops, on the net, rummaging through (mostly very understanding) friends' collections, listening to borrowed album after borrowed album...
 I love it really.
 I know it's sad, but it keeps me off the streets.
 And I've enjoyed it.
 Get a life, Thompson...

 Anyway, happy browsing - please mail me your comments.
 All new entries/amendments welcome - this site is decidedly ongoing and is hopefully updated bi-monthly.